anistark/neptune/README.md

 You can now go to `/dist` and deploy that to your server!

-### Push the dist folder to gh-pages branch `git subtree push --prefix dist origin gh-pages`
+Push the dist folder to gh-pages branch:

+* `git subtree push --prefix dist origin gh-pages`

 ## Documentation